Windsor

-Nestled within the majestic walls of Windsor Castle, the official residence of the British monarch, lies a treasure trove for porcelain enthusiasts – The China Museum.
-This haven for exquisite chinaware offers a glimpse into British royalty’s refined tastes and collecting habits across centuries.
+Nestled within the majestic walls of Windsor Castle, the official residence of the British monarch, lies a treasure trove for porcelain enthusiasts—the China Museum.
+This haven for exquisite chinaware offers a glimpse into British royalty’s refined tastes and collecting habits over the centuries.

 The story of the China Museum begins with Queen Mary, consort to King George V. A passionate porcelain collector, Queen Mary envisioned a dedicated space to showcase the vast and exquisite collection amassed by the Royal Family.
 In 1923, her vision became a reality when a suite of rooms within the State Apartments was transformed into the China Museum.